 Studio Editor: Pinning Elements and Sections

 Want to make sure visitors aren't missing important information?
-Using the Pinned Position setting, you can lock your elements and sections into place.
-This means they're always accessible to visitors as they scroll up and down.
+You can lock elements and sections into place using the Pinned Position setting - so they're always accessible to visitors as they scroll up and down.

 In this article, learn more about: